 Письма об отказах (виза в Великобританию)

-I have used all the information presented to determine if the Immigration Rules have been met.
+I have used all the information provided by you to determine if the requirements of the Immigration Act have been met.
 In reaching my decision, which has been made on the balance of probabilities, I note the following points:

-On the basis of these issues I am therefore not satisfied that you are genuinely seeking entry as a general visitor for a limited period as stated by you, not exceeding 6 months, nor am I satisfied that you intend to leave the United Kingdom at the end of the period of the visit as stated by you.
-I am also not satisfied that you will be adequately maintained and accommodated in the United Kingdom, or that you can meet the cost of your return or onward journey.
-41(i)(ii)(vi)(vii)
+In view of the above, I am not satisfied that you are genuinely seeking entry as a short-term student and intend to leave the UK at the end of your studies.
+I am also not satisfied that you will be maintained and accommodated adequately, or that you have enough funds to meet the cost of your return journey from the UK.
+A57C (vi) (vii) and (ix), A57D(b)

 I have therefore refused your application because I am not satisfied, on the balance of probabilities, that you meet all of the requirements of the relevant Paragraph of the United Kingdom Immigration Rules.
 In relation to this decision there is no right of appeal or right to administrative review.